bio-ontology-research-group/ontology-tutorial/README.md

-# Tutorial: Machine Learning with Ontologies
+# Tutorial: Semantic Similarity and Machine Learning with Ontologies

 ## Preparations for JOWO 2019